sigmavirus24/github3.py/docs/index.rst

 Internals
 ~~~~~~~~~

 For objects you're not likely to see in practice.
+This is useful if you ever
+feel the need to contribute to the project.

 .. toctree::
     :maxdepth: 1